swift-on-server/articles/Sources/Articles/Documentation.docc/2024/swiftpm-snippets/SwiftPM Snippets.md

 Rename the library target to `SnippetsExample`.

 @Code(name: "Package.swift", file: Manifest.2.swift)

+Make sure the `Sources/SnippetsExample` directory contains at least one Swift file.
+For this tutorial, we will add an empty file named `anchor.swift`.

 Next, create a new directory named `Snippets` at the top level of the package.